Chic African Culture Africa Factbook

 Mwene-nyaga, lives on Mount Kenya, is also known as Kere-Nyaga.
 The Kikuyu pray under large sacred trees such as fig trees and this is where Mwene-nyaga is praised and prayers and sacrifices are offered.

 Mount Kenya is regarded as a holy mountain by the Kikuyu and Meru communities.
-They use the mountain for traditional rituals based on the belief that their traditional God Ngai and his wife Mumbi live on the peak of the mountain.
+They use the mountain for traditional rituals based on the belief that their traditional God, Ngai, and his wife Mumbi live on the mountain's peak.

 Kikuyu Tribe Creation Story.

-Mogai, the sectionider of the universe called a man named Kikuyu to him and took him to the top of Kere-Nyaga (Mount Kenya).
-Mogai pointed out the lush lands and informed the Kikuyu man all is his, if he is ever in need, raise his hands toward Kere-Nyaga and pray.
+Mogai, the sectioner of the universe, called a man named Kikuyu to him and took him to the top of Kere-Nyaga (Mount Kenya).
+Mogai pointed out the lush lands and informed the Kikuyu man all is his; if he is ever in need, he raised his hands toward Kere-Nyaga and prayed.

 About the Kikuyu Tribe of Kenya.

 Today, most Kikuyus are Christians.
-The Kikuyus, also known as Gikuyu or Agikuyu, are known as a tribe that has a lot of political and economic influence in Kenya.
+The Kikuyu, also known as Gikuyu or Agikuyu, is known as a tribe that has a lot of political and economic influence in Kenya.
 Kikuyus speak the Kikuyu language, and most of them claim the fertile central highlands and Mount Kenya as their birthplace.

 The local community unit is the mbari, a patrilineal group of males and their wives and children ranging from a few dozen to several hundred persons.
-Beyond the mbari, the people are sectionided among nine clans and a number of subclans.
+Beyond the mbari, the people are sectioned among nine clans and many subclans.

-When it comes to food, music, marriage ceremonies and everyday family life, most Kikuyus still uphold their cultural traditions.
-In addition to maintaining their economic stability, the Kikuyu tribe have continued to dominate leadership and politics in Kenya.
+When it comes to food, music, marriage ceremonies, and everyday family life, most Kikuyus still uphold their cultural traditions.
+In addition to maintaining their economic stability, the Kikuyu tribe has continued to dominate leadership and politics in Kenya.

-Because they resented the occupation of their highlands by European farmers and other settlers, the Kikuyu were the first native ethnic group in Kenya to undertake anti-colonial agitation, in the 1920s and ’30s.
+Because European farmers and other settlers resented the occupation of their highlands, the Kikuyu were the first native ethnic group in Kenya to undertake anti-colonial agitation in the 1920s and ’30s.
 They staged the Mau-Mau uprising against British rule in 1952 and spearheaded the drive toward Kenyan independence later in the decade.

 Mau Mau Fighters of Kenya and Jomo Kenyatta.